-In addition, if you were a nonresident or part-year resident of Illinois in the carryback year, you must also attach

-- copies of the U.S. 1040, Pages 1 and 2, and Schedules C, E, and F filed for the loss year.
-Include supporting information that identifies the partnerships and S corporations (names and FEINs) whose losses are included in Schedules C, E, and F and the amount of loss incurred by each entity. - copies of Schedule K-1-P or other documentation for the carryback year for each partnership or S corporation through which you incurred an NOL in the loss year and that identifies each entity's apportionment formula for the carryback year.
+In addition, if you were a nonresident or part-year resident of Illinois in the carryback year, you must also attach copies of the U.S. 1040, Pages 1 and 2, and Schedules C, E, and F filed for the loss year.
+Include supporting information that identifies the partnerships and S corporations (names and FEINs) whose losses are included in Schedules C, E, and F and the amount of loss incurred by each entity.